 Best Saloons

-In Arizona's arid climate, thirst is never far away.
-That's why the state has an ample collection of historic, dark bars and saloons.
+Thirst is never far away in Arizona's aid climate.
+That's why the state has an ample collection of historic, dark bars, dives, and essential watering holes.
 They don't have mixologists or cocktail programs.
 These joints have worn-smooth bar tops, chill bartenders, cold beer and icy, strong cocktails.

 Editor's note: The dates for these saloons refers to when each building first opened but not in every case as a saloon.
 See Arizona's Best Neon: http://www.ontheroadarizona.com/bestneon.html |